-A practical Series 28 study plan with a clear reading order, weekly milestones, review rhythm, and a final review strategy.
+A practical Series 28 study plan for FINRA Introducing Broker-Dealer FINOP candidates, with exam facts, weighted reading order, weekly milestones, miss-review method, and final review plan.

 Use this study plan if you want a clear reading order instead of bouncing between Series 28 formulas and operations terms.
 Series 28 gets easier when you treat it as an introducing-firm FINOP exam with a narrow control perimeter, not as a smaller generic Series 27.